Easy Steps for Washing Clothes When Travelling

 4 The Scrubba Wash Bag

 The Scrubba Wash Bag is said to be like a portable washing machine.
-Basically, you don’t use a basin for hand washing but instead put the water, soap and clothes into the bag (that is lined with like bean bag).
+Basically, you don’t use a basin for hand washing but instead put the water, soap and clothes into the bag (that has a textured lining recreating a washboard).
 Then continue with these instructions:

 The benefits of the Scrubba Wash Bag* are: